Cosgrove, Queensland: Geography

-Cosgrove is bordered by the North Coast railway line to the north with the Bruce Highway running parallel and immediately south of the railway line.
+Cosgrove is bordered by the North Coast railway line to the north with the North Townsville Road (formerly the Bruce Highway) running parallel and immediately south of the railway line.
 The Bohle River forms the western boundary.

 History

 The suburb was named after General Sir Peter Cosgrove, the former head of the Australian Defence Force and leader of Queensland Government taskforce for the rebuilding of Innisfail region after cyclone Larry in March 2006.